Nurse Residency Program at St. Luke's Hospital

 The Nurse Residency Program at St. Luke's Hospital in Cedar Rapids is a research-based program that offers supplemental education and support for the newly hired nurse graduate during their first year of employment as an RN.
 The purpose of the nurse residency program is to ease the transition from student nurse to professional nurse supporting you professionally, emotionally and socially during your first year of nursing.

-- A newly graduated nurse with less than one year of clinical experience.
+- A newly graduated nurse with less than six months of clinical experience.

 You will receive ALL of the CEUs required for your first license renewal for FREE if you attend 100 percent of the sessions.

 - Business of Health Care